Horace Lunt: Life

 He studied Slavic linguistics under Jakobson at Columbia.
 During 1948/1949 at Columbia, Lunt was a lecturer in Serbo-Croatian.
 He made a dissertation on early East Slavic orthography, receiving his doctorate in 1950.
 Lunt joined the Harvard University faculty in 1949 together with his mentor.
 He would go on to have a four-decade career at Harvard, teaching Slavic linguistics to generations of students and publishing articles, reviews, and books.
 From 1949 to 1954, Lunt was Assistant Professor of Slavic Languages and Literatures at Harvard University, giving lectures as part of the Russian program, Old Church Slavonic, and other historical linguistic courses.
+His work on Old Church Slavonic resulted in the publication of its grammar in 1955, noted for being the second (after Nikolai Trubetzkoy's) OCS grammar to analyze the language in terms of structural linguistics.
+The sixth edition from 1974 was supplied with a generative analysis of OCS phonology, which was replaced in the final, seventh edition (2001) with a historical section describing the development from Proto-Indo-European to OCS.

 In June 1950, Lunt was sent by Harvard University to Yugoslavia to re-establish contact with Yugoslav academia that had been disrupted since 1941 by war and post-war policies.
 In August, he attended the Seminar for Foreign Slavists at Bled sponsored by the Yugoslav Ministry of Science and Culture, where he met Yugoslav scholars Blaže Koneski, Krum Tošev, and Haralampije Polenaković, who were lecturing.
 Lunt talked to them about the Macedonian language, who familiarized him with it, and he inquired about doing linguistic fieldwork in the Socialist Republic of Macedonia.
 Koneski agreed to make arrangements for Lunt to visit.
 Harvard gave Lunt a semester off, while Koneski acquired permissions from the authorities so that Lunt can reside in SR Macedonia.
 For his fieldwork in SR Macedonia, he was sponsored by the Yugoslav Council for Science and Culture and the Macedonian Ministry of Education, Science, and Culture.
 Apart from Koneski, Lunt relied heavily on information by Božidar Vidoeski and Radmila Ugrinova-Skalovska, who worked as assistants in the Department of South Slavic Languages at Skopje University.
 Per Slavist Victor Friedman, he was tracked by OZNA.
 Lunt wrote an article on the morphology of the Macedonian verb in 1951.
 In August 1952, his grammar of Literary Macedonian, the first English language grammar of Macedonian, was printed at the Jugoštampa printing house.
-His work included demonstrating that Macedonian was an independent language, subjecting him to political criticism in Bulgaria and Greece.
+The grammar was a contribution to the standardization of Macedonian, which made Lunt subject to political criticism in Bulgaria and Greece.
 Lunt also contributed to the development of Macedonian studies at universities in United States.
 Lunt was the first American citizen to be elected as a member of the Macedonian Academy of Sciences and Arts.
 In 1963, he married feminist and political activist Sally Herman, with whom he had two daughters.
 In 1973, his Harvard colleague Omeljan Pritsak convinced him to lead a weekly seminar at Harvard Ukrainian Research Institute to review and improve his own translation of the Rus Primary Chronicle.
 He died due to pneumonia and complications from Parkinson's disease on August 11, 2010, in Baltimore, United States.